slyall/www-darkmere/content/linux.conf.au_guide.md

 There are three main parts of the Badge.

-The top search includes the conference logo and some other information used by the organisers:
+The top section includes the conference logo and some other information used by the organisers:

 * Your ticket type ( Professional, Speaker, Hobbyist, etc)